mmseng/ALFCC/README.md

+# WIP
+THIS TOOL IS CURRENTLY A WORK IN PROGRESS IN THE ALPHA STAGES!
+DO NOT USE IT UNTIL THIS MESSAGE HAS BEEN REMOVED!

 # ALFCC
 ALFCC stands for AMUMSS Lua File Conflict Checker.
 It is a tool intended to be used in conjunction with [AMUMSS](https://github.com/HolterPhylo/AMUMSS), to check for value-level conflicts in Lua files used by No Man's Sky mods.